bchasnov/learning-in-games/readme.md

 Various solution concepts arise from different structures imposed on the game.
 A common baseline concept in these settings are Nash equilibria [2].

+Systems with multiple controllers, each running their own optimization algorithm and affecting one another, are best modeled as games.
+In this repository we present various approaches to modeling these interactions.

 [1] Fudenberg, Drew, and Levine, David.
 "The theory of learning in games."
 MIT press (1998).

 [2] Nash, John.
 "Non-cooperative games."
 Annals of mathematics (1951)

+## Documentation